 Phase 1: COMPLETE: Main auditorium seating, new entrance and bar/ticket office

 This means that until later in 2019 people with restricted mobility may not be able to access the upstairs facilities (studio theatre/upper foyer/Hobgoblin bar) and the stage/backstage areas.
 However, the downstairs bar, foyer and Main Auditorium are fully accessible.

 Our staff are committed to making everyone’s visit as enjoyable and stress-free as possible.
-Please contact us to let us know of any mobility needs in advance of your visit and we will do our very best to help.
+Please contact us to let us know of any mobility needs at least 72 hours in advance of your visit and we will do our very best to help.